Adyen/adyen-commercetools/notification/docs/HowToRun.md

 }
 ```

-The JSON structure will be described in details in the next sections of this documentation.
+The JSON structure will be described in detail in the next sections of this documentation.

 ### Adyen